mohr-sm/jekyll-now/publications.md

 permalink: /publications/
 ---

-Here you can find some of my last publications in peer reviewed Journals and Congresses:
+Here you can find some of my last publications:

 ### Peer Reviewed Articles: